harness/developer-hub/docs/software-engineering-insights/insights/sprint-metrics-insight.md

 ## Prerequisites

 * Ensure that Harness SEI is enabled for your Account.
-* Complete setting up your [Projects and Collection](../../docs/software-engineering-insights/get-started/sei-onboarding-guide)
+* Complete setting up your [Projects and Collection](/docs/software-engineering-insights/get-started/sei-onboarding-guide)
 * Setup and configure the Integrations for your Issue Management tool.

 ## Set up your project, integration and collection

 Begin by creating a project and collection.

 1. In the sidebar of the Harness application, select the **SEI module** from the module selection.
 2. Select **Projects** and choose an existing project or create a new one.
-For information about creating a project, go to [Create organizations and projects](../../docs/platform/organizations-and-projects/projects-and-organizations).
+For information about creating a project, go to [Create organizations and projects](/docs/platform/organizations-and-projects/projects-and-organizations).

 :::info
-Note: A user can create multiple projects and can essentially be part of multiple projects.
+A user can create multiple projects and be part of multiple projects.
 :::

 Once your project is created, you can set up and map integrations as an admin and set up the collection hierarchy.

 ## Integration Mapping

 **Integration Mapping** is the process of associating available or new integrations with your current project.
 As an admin, you can set up and map integrations in your project.
-For more information, go to [Integrations](../../docs/software-engineering-insights/sei-integrations/sei-integrations-overview).
+For more information, go to [Integrations](/docs/software-engineering-insights/sei-integrations/sei-integrations-overview).

 1. Go to the **Integration Mapping** tab within the SEI module.
 2. Click **Map Integrations** and select existing integrations or create new ones as needed.
 3. Ensure you associate the integrations with your current project.
-4. Now for configuring a Sprint Metrics insight, you'll need to map the [Jira integration](../../docs/software-engineering-insights/sei-integrations/automated-integrations/sei-integration-jira) (Issue Management Tool).
+4. Now for configuring a Sprint Metrics insight, you'll need to map the [Jira integration](/docs/software-engineering-insights/sei-integrations/automated-integrations/sei-integration-jira) (Issue Management Tool).

 :::info
-Note: You can also use [Azure DevOps integration](../../docs/software-engineering-insights/sei-integrations/automated-integrations/sei-integration-azure-devops) as the Issue Management tool.
+You can also use [Azure DevOps integration](../../docs/software-engineering-insights/sei-integrations/automated-integrations/sei-integration-azure-devops) as the Issue Management tool.
 :::

 You can also create new integrations and associate the integration with the current project by mapping them.

-* To create a new Jira integration, go to [Jira integration](../../docs/software-engineering-insights/sei-integrations/automated-integrations/sei-integration-jira).
+* To create a new Jira integration, go to [Jira integration](/docs/software-engineering-insights/sei-integrations/automated-integrations/sei-integration-jira).
-* To create a new Azure DevOps integration, go to [Azure DevOps integration](../../docs/software-engineering-insights/sei-integrations/automated-integrations/sei-integration-azure-devops).
+* To create a new Azure DevOps integration, go to [Azure DevOps integration](/docs/software-engineering-insights/sei-integrations/automated-integrations/sei-integration-azure-devops).

 ## Create the Insight

 1. Select the **Collection** under which you want to associate the **Sprint Insight**.
 If you already have **Insights** in your project:
    1. Select any Insight.
-For instructions, go to [View Insights](../../docs/software-engineering-insights/sei-insights).
+For instructions, go to [View Insights](/docs/software-engineering-insights/insights/sei-insights).
    2. In the header, select **All Insights**, and then select **Manage Insights**.
    3. Select **New Insight**.
-2. If you don’t have any Insight under the collection click on the **Associate Insight to this Collection** button.
+2. If you don't have any Insight under the collection click on the **Associate Insight to this Collection** button.

 ### Insight settings